zamanianlab/zamanianlab.github.io/_pages/research.md

 horizontal: false
 ---

 [Neglected Diseases (NTDs)](http://www.who.int/neglected_diseases/diseases/en/) caused by parasitic worms (helminths) infect over one billion humans and impose a debilitating health and economic burden throughout the world.
 Parasitic diseases are also a major threat to animal and plant health.
-The central ambition of our lab is to combine molecular, genetics, and pharmacalogical approaches to make discoveries that improve our understanding of parasite biology and host-parasite interactions, as well as our ability to treat human and animal parasitic infections.
+The central ambition of our lab is to combine molecular, genetics, and pharmacological approaches to make discoveries that improve our understanding of parasite biology and host-parasite interactions, as well as our ability to treat human and animal parasitic infections.
 Summaries of active projects:
 <br>
 <br>